-Based on year-to-date results and estimates of key factors for the remainder of the year, year-end ridership could fall as low as 469 million rides, compared to the budget of 473 million.
-For purposes of this report, however, no variance from the budgeted level has been assumed, although it is likely that the year-end probable will be adjusted next period reflecting ridership data from early September.
+Based on year-to-date results and estimates of key factors for the remainder of the year, year-end ridership is forecast to fall within the range of 469 to 473 million rides, compared to the budget of 473 million.
+For purposes of this report, the year-end projection has been adjusted to 471 million and the average fare is forecast to remain at the year-to-date rate of \$1.78.

+FINANCIAL RESULTS

-FINANCIAL RESULTS 2009 TTC OPERATING BUDGET
+2009 TTC OPERATING BUDGET